tchwork/debug-bundle/doc/json-spec-en.md

 variable as complex as it is.
 The JSON format on which it rests guarantees maximum interoperability while ensuring good readability.

-The implementation done in the `JsonDumper` class operates all potentialities of the representation while providing maximum latitude to the developer to exploit its ability as desired, both in term of exposure of internal class mechanism for specialization and in terms of custom use, thanks to the callbacks that allow to intercept the JSON line by line and to adjust the dumping of objects or resources according to their type.
+The implementation done in the [`JsonDumper`](../class/Patchwork/Dumper/JsonDumper) class operates all potentialities of the representation while providing maximum latitude to the developer to exploit its ability as desired, both in term of exposure of internal class mechanism for specialization and in terms of custom use, thanks to the callbacks that allow to intercept the JSON line by line and to adjust the dumping of objects or resources according to their type.

-This convention and its implementation are extracted from the Patchwork framework, in which they serve as a foundation for the events logging mechanism, especially errors and displays for debugging.
-Patchwork also adds a JavaScript client that allows keen visual display of this specific kind of JSON.

-If other frameworks wish to exploit this convention, they are welcomed reusing the current implementation under the Apache 2.0 / GPLv2.0 terms.

-On the other hand, there is still work to be done to enhance the displaying of the JSON.
-Many other clients could also be made: integrated to an IDE, with firebug, etc.